 Imagine you have a service desk with a separate desktop support team.
 Procedures dictate that, for any ‘desk-side’ visits required by employees to fix an issue, a ticket must be escalated to the end user support team via the service desk.
 You get a walk-in from a senior manager who explains that they need a new keyboard, as the original one has bitten the dust.
 The desktop support team members are stretched because a team member is sick and another member is away for lunch.
 A person at the service desk is available and able to competently deal with the keyboard replacement, but procedures say it needs to be completed by a member of the desktop support team.
 You’ve probably been frustrated by similar situations in the past.
-By applying intelligent disobedience, you can enable a mechanism to work around a situation where a procedure proves prohibitive to providing good service.
+By applying service desk guidance related to intelligent disobedience, you can enable a mechanism to work around a situation where a procedure proves prohibitive to providing good service.
 (Try saying that last sentence out loud after a glass of wine or two).

 Service Desk Guidance – T is for training

 Too often training is associated with upskilling, and as a result, organizations may believe that this is an unnecessary cost.
 Organizations may look to internal subject matter experts to pass on their knowledge and wisdom to other team members – something that would be happening naturally in a successful service desk environment – instead of procuring training courses.